 Businesses need customers just as much as customers need businesses.
 But how do they find each other?

-Say hello to marketing.
+Say hello to our friend Mr. Marketing.

 Marketing is Match.com for the business world, delivering products and services to the people who need and want them.
 Businesses’ and clients’ complementary needs create meaningful relationships and drive growth, but they come at a price.